 What Calico Labs Hasn’t Been Doing

-Scientists have flocked to the hottest areas of longevity research, including the leading topics in the longevity field such as telomere therapy; geroprotectors such as metformin and rapamycin; or the hottest topic, senolytics.
+Researchers known as geroscientists have flocked to the hottest areas of longevity research, including topics such as researching stem cell decline and developing stem cell therapies; investigating DNA damage; studying the human epigenome and uncovering genetic aging mechanisms in the brain as well as epigenetic aging clocks in the body, and researching telomere therapy.
+To help us live longer lives, researchers are also developing geroprotectors such as metformin and rapamycin; or the promising compounds called senolytics.
 Longevity researchers are also flocking to the up and coming research areas of microbiome alteration, calorie restriction, and the Fasting Mimicking Diet.

-Many in the longevity research community see this as a mistake.
+Many in the longevity research community Calico’s failure to follow the herd as a mistake.

 Calico Labs isn’t involved in these areas to any great extent.
 Instead, it is making a heavy bet on basic biology.
 The firm is using less-conventional animal models in its laboratory research, such as the naked mole rat.

-The startup said it needs to understand why we age and how we age before it finds a solution to the aging problem.
+The startup said it needs to understand why do we age and how do we age before it finds a solution to the aging problem.

 Technology Development At Calico Labs